iVlastart/LibreIo/README.md

-In progress...
+LibreIo is a web app where you can share videos with others.

-This is my personal projects built in Laravel.
-It is just a small app where you can share your videos with others.
+This is a full stack app built in Laravel.